-The Culinary Arts degree program at Lackawanna College will give students hands-on training in new state of the art kitchens and classrooms.
+The Culinary Artsdegree program at Lackawanna College will give students hands-on training in new state of the art kitchen and classrooms.
 The program will teach students the most current trends and techniques in cooking and foodservice in an environment dedicated to exceptional product and customer service.
 An extensive culinary internship will provide students real life industry experience to round out their education and prepare them to emerge as leaders in the Culinary and foodservice industries.

-College Writing

-Math Reasoning

-Intro to Gastronomy & Hospitality

-Languages in the Hospitality Ind.
-(1.5 cr)

-Product Identification (1.5 cr)

-Intro to Computer Applications

-OR

-ServSafe

-Food Skills I

-Meat Identification (1.5 cr)

-Seafood Identification (1.5 cr)

-Menus & Facilities Planning (1.5 cr)

-Culinary/Hosp.
-Strategic Management

-Business Communications

-Computer Applications II
+ENG 105 College Writing HSP 125 ServSafe MAT 115 Math Reasoning CUL 115 Food Skills I HSP 105 Intro to Gastronomy & Hospitality CUL 120 Meat Identification (1.5 cr) HSP 220 Languages in the Hospitality Ind.
+(1.5 cr CUL 125 Seafood Identification (1.5 cr) CUL 110 Product Identification (1.5 cr) CUL 135 Menus & Facilities Planning (1.5 cr) CIS 105 Intro to Computer Applications CUL 130 Culinary/Hosp.
+Strategic Mgt OR ENG 115 Business Communications CIS 115 Computer Applications II